-The SVPP Sophomore Year Experience for Academic Year 2022-2023 was composed of four, of a future six, separate components.
+The SVPP Sophomore Year Experience for Academic Year 2023-2024 was composed of four separate components.

 1. Survey

 (Collects data to begin to evaluate the effectiveness of the SVPP experience)

 Culture, Behavior, and Experiences (CBE) survey

 Evaluation is an integral part of the SVPP and will help us determine whether our prevention programs and interventions are effective and positively impacting our students.
 We have intentionally built the CBE survey into students' annual SVPP Experience and have included pre and post surveys into SVPP sessions, but these evaluation/survey components of SVPP are not required.